claireroche/Geometries/README.md

 # Formats
 * .hdf: This is the studies format of the CAO Software Shaper, from the [Salome](https://docs.salome-platform.org/latest/main/index.html) platform.
 * .brep: This is a representation of a solid by its surfaces.
+This is at least readable by [Gmsh](https://gmsh.info/) and [Salome](https://docs.salome-platform.org/latest/main/index.html).
-This is readable by [Gmsh](https://gmsh.info/).
+* .step: This is at least readable by [Gmsh](https://gmsh.info/) and [Salome](https://docs.salome-platform.org/latest/main/index.html).
 * .geo: This is a CAO format.
 This format is readable by [Gmsh](https://gmsh.info/).

 I can assure you all the _.geo_ files work well with the 4.9.5 version of _GMSH_.
 I can not guarantee the result with other versions.